sequana/fastqc/README.rst

 :Overview: Runs fastqc and multiqc on a set of Sequencing data to produce control quality reports
 :Input: A set of FastQ files (paired or single-end) compressed or not
-:Output: an HTML file index.html (multiqc) and tree.html (individual fastqc report)
+:Output: an HTML file summary.html (individual fastqc report)
 :Status: production
 :Citation: Cokelaer et al, (2017), 'Sequana': a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI https://doi:10.21105/joss.00352